rishirdua/emotion-classification/Readme.md

 License
 -------
 This project is licensed under the terms of the MIT license.
-See LCENCE.txt for details
+See LICENSE.txt for details